Are you forming a new LLC, but going it alone with the DIY route is unappealing to you?

 Registered Agent Service

-Overall, LegalZoom has the advantage when it comes to feedback, but it’s not a major strength for them either.
+On the other hand, LegalZoom has about 2,000 reviews available online, and they’re more mixed in nature ― a slight majority of their feedback is positive, but they also receive plenty of negative reviews.
+Overall, LegalZoom has the advantage when it comes to feedback, but it’s not exactly a major strength for them either.

 Ease of Use

 Incorporate.com and LegalZoom are both capable and trustworthy companies with quality LLC formation service.
-I understand some of you still might be undecided, so to close let’s discuss situations where you may prefer one over the other.
+We understand some of you still might be undecided, so to close let’s discuss situations where you may prefer one over the other.

-Choose LegalZoom if You Are:
+➥ Choose LegalZoom if You Are:

 If you’re looking for brand power and want to save money, LegalZoom is a strong pick for LLC formation service.

 ➦ Choose Incorporate.com if You Are: